James Craig (architect): Grave

 Craig died at his house at West Bow of consumption (tuberculosis) in 1795.
 He was buried in the Craig family plot in northmost section of Greyfriars Kirkyard.
 At the time gravestones were only permitted on the perimeter wall of Greyfriars so no stone was permitted (a stone was later added).
 No record of who attended his funeral has been found but his death was widely reported in the British press typically commenting that the architect of the New Town and nephew of James Thomson has died.
 These facts were commonly reported again in subsequent press reports running into the next century.

 He died in debt and his goods and books, drawings and equipment were sold at auction to pay creditors in the same year, with their matters for finally settled three years later.
 Craig was not the only architect or tradesman to have faced financial difficulties, but the commissary court's inventories of his possessions give a fascinating insight into his life and work.
 No copies of Coernelius Elliot's auction catalogues of Craig's goods and drawings are known to have survived.

 Craig was never able to fully capitalise on his success as the architect of the New Town.
 The management of the project did not lie with him, or any architect, but with Edinburgh Town Council.
 After 1767, and due to meeting its own financial commitments, the magistrates favoured builders rather than architects.
 Other causes of frustration were equally also out of his hands and these included political changes within Edinburgh Town Council.
-Given Craig's heyday was in the 1770s whenSir Lawrence Dundas (1710–1781) dominated Edinburgh, the fall of the Baronet from power after 1781, and the rise of the new regime under Henry Dundas (1742–1811) and the Duke of Buccleuch gave new architects and more builders opportunities to impress the city's leaders.
+Given Craig's heyday was in the 1770s when Sir Lawrence Dundas (1712–1781) dominated Edinburgh, the fall of the Baronet from power after 1781, and the rise of the new regime under Henry Dundas (1742–1811) and the Duke of Buccleuch gave new architects and more builders opportunities to impress the city's leaders.
 By then, Craig had a reputation for being expensive, as per the Physicians Hall and Observatory, and headstrong in his criticism, as some of his existing letters indicate.